- The definition of neighbor is being near another.

 An example of to neighbor is for the border of New York to touch the border of New Jersey.

-Origin: ME neighbour < OE neahgebur (akin to Ger nachbar) < neah (see nigh) + gebur, freeholder, peasant < ge-, with + bur, farmer < buan, to live, cultivate, akin to ON bua: see bondage
+Origin of neighborMiddle English neighbour from Old English neahgebur (akin to German nachbar) from neah (see nigh) + gebur, freeholder, peasant from ge-, with + bur, farmer from buan, to live, cultivate, akin to Old Norse bua: see bondage

 - to live or be situated near (someone or something)

 - Rare to bring near or into close association with

 - to have friendly relations; associate on friendly terms (with)

 - One who lives near or next to another.